NVIDIA/TensorRT/demo/BERT/README.md

 `[tensor name: String] [element type: DataType] [number of dimensions D: int] [dim1, dim2, ..., dimD] [binary tensor data]\n` DataType is the `nvinfer1` enumeration, that encodes types as numbers.
 E.g. `DataType::kFLOAT = 0` (float32) and `DataType::kINT32 = 3`.
 The binary tensor data is dim1 * dim2 * ... * dimD * sizeof(type) bytes followed by a line break.
-Methods to read this format can be found in `data_utils.hpp`
+Methods to read this format can be found in `dataUtils.hpp`